 The core issue with First World problems is that there are simply so many and they’re all so equally “serious”.
 The grocery store has run out of your preferred bottled water.
 Your personal trainer only has a slot at 4PM and not at 5PM next Friday.
-And of course, proper wine comes in 750ml bottles.
+The dog refuses to go into his new Burberry car carrying case.
+And of course the biggest one of all: proper wine comes in 750ml bottles.

-It’s laughable in the purest sense of actual world problems of course but, for those who enjoy wine, it’s an issue as wine, at 3/4 of a liter (25oz), and clocking in at 12-16% ABV, makes one whole bottle pretty massive for a single serving–trust me as I know this better than I should.
+It’s laughable in the purest sense of actual world problems of course but, for those who enjoy wine, it’s an issue as wine, at 3/4 of a liter (25oz), and clocking in at 12-16% ABV, makes one whole bottle pretty massive for a single serving–I know this better than I should.
 But if you’ve more self control than I do and just want to drink half a bottle and keep the wine you’ve opened for more than a day, the solutions were historically never ideal.
-Yes, those vacuum stopper things do a decent job as well as tossing it in the fridge but it wasn’t until the invention of the Coravin that things really changed.
+Yes, those vacuum stopper things do a decent job for a day or two.
+So does tossing it in the fridge.
+But, it wasn’t until the invention of the Coravin that things really changed.

 Where the problem exists is that Coravin was trying to solve the problem of drinking wine slowly in terms of using the same bottle.
 This was in actuality a more complicated solution to the problem than it needed to be.
 It’s a lot like the oft-told story about how the Russians used a pencil in space instead of trying to invent a pen that could write in zero gravity (note that this is actually debunked as everyone used the same special, expensive pen, made by a guy in the US) but the point is well taken.